Skip to main content

 Watercolor illustration of a cozy desk with a laptop showing smiling students in an online session, surrounded by art supplies, a globe, music notes, a soccer ball, books, yarn, and a small pet — hints of different electives and clubs.

-Electives and clubs help students connect through shared interests.
+Electives and clubs help students grow beyond academics

 Watercolor illustration of middle and high school students joining an online schoolwide event.